Semolina Bread

 Tips for Success

 Seeing as this is Semolina Bread, the semolina flour is very important.
 Be sure to purchase the finely milled variety.
 It’s the same as the one I used in my busiate pasta recipe.
-Some semolina is more coarse and won’t work in this recipe.
+Some semolina is coarser and won’t work in this recipe.

 Preferably weigh ingredients on kitchen scales to get the correct ratio.
-However, if you use cups always stir the flour to lighten before spooning into the cups measures and leveling off.
+However, if you use cups, always stir the flour to lighten before spooning it into the cups, measuring, and leveling off.

 Don’t skip brushing the final dough with water before baking.
 This is what makes the sesame seeds stick really well.